 - Representative from ICMG 2017 – Stellenbosch, South Africa – Cdr (Dr) Jacques Bezuidenhout

-During the tour participants will visit the battlefields, museums, memorials and cemeteries of the Italian Alps and Piave frontline.
-The tour includes several WW1 glacial ‘White War’ sites, including high mountain emplacements (up to 3,000 masl), mine warfare sites, fortresses, military tunnels, and the largest Memorials and Military Museum of Northern Italy.
+During the tour participants visited the battlefields, museums, memorials and cemeteries of the Italian Alps and Piave frontline.
+The tour included several WW1 glacial ‘White War’ sites, including high mountain emplacements (up to 3,000 m asl), mine warfare sites, fortresses, military tunnels, and the largest Memorials and Military Museums of Northern Italy.
 Most of the battlefields are in the Dolomites, probably the most famous mountains of the alpine range which is in turn reflected in its status as a UNESCO World Heritage area.

-- Day 2 – Sunday 30 June – Air Force Museum “Caproni”, Trento; transfer from Trento to Marmolada Glacier.
+- Day 2 – Sunday 30 June – transfer from Trento to Marmolada Glacier.
 Cableway to Mount Marmolada.
 Serauta defensive Italian positions (field excursion).
 Passo Fedaia War Museum.
 Overnight in Cortina d’Ampezzo.

 - Day 4 – Tuesday 2 July – Transfer from Cortina d’Ampezzo to Monte Piana open air museum.
-4-wheel-drive mountain trip to Italian and Austroungarian fortifications.
+4×4 mountaintrip to Italian and Austroungarian fortifications.
 Visit to the 3 Cime di Lavaredo and Monte Croce Comelico Pass.
 Overnight in Auronzo di Cadore.

 - Day 5 – Wednesday 3 July – Transfer from Auronzo di Cadore to the Cold war bunkers at Savogna.
 Then, Redipuglia (Biggest WW1 Memorial; Memorial of Redipuglia .
 Transfer to Caorle beach or to Trieste.

-- Day 6 – Thursday 4 July – Transfer to the Venice International Airport, to Venice or to Padova.
+- Day 6 – Thursday 4 July – Transfer to the Venice International Airport, to Venice and to Padova.